radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/DTLS implementations MUST support sending and receiving RADIUS packets of 4096 bytes in length, with a corresponding increase in the maximum size of the encapsulated DTLS packets.
 This larger packet size may cause the packet to be larger than the Path MTU (PMTU), where a RADIUS/UDP packet may be smaller.

-The Length checks defined in {{RFC2865, Section 3}} still apply, but MUST use the length of the decrypted DTLS record instead of the UDP packet length.
+The length checks defined in {{RFC2865, Section 3}} still apply, but MUST use the length of the decrypted DTLS record instead of the UDP packet length.
 Exaclty one RADIUS packet is encapsulated in a DTLS record, and any decrypted octets outside the range of the length field within a single DTLS record MUST be treated as padding and be ignored.
 Note that multiple DTLS records may be sent in a single UDP datagram.